"Post-traumatic growth is when people grow from the pain, and end up empowered."

 I started using these metaphors in my Community Development class, and my professors were giving me A pluses and writing me notes like, ‘This is the most amazing paper in the class,’ and doing independent studies and connecting things to the community.
 I ended up graduating with Honors, with my major entitled Social Change, Youth Culture, and the Arts.

 So I ended up becoming a consultant for a program called First Wave, which is the first spoken-word and hip-hop learning community in any major university in the nation.
-Now, they're in their 10th year of recruiting spoken-word poets and hip-hop artists from around the world and giving them this foundation to become great artists and change makers.
+Now, they're in their tenth year of recruiting spoken-word poets and hip-hop artists from around the world and giving them this foundation to become great artists and change-makers.

 I thought I was living the good life, but then my little brother Gabriel got diagnosed with leukemia.”

-“I was always really close to my little brother Gabriel.
+“I was always really close to my little brother, Gabriel.
 We called him Gabe.
-He was born with Down’s Syndrome and later diagnosed with Autism as well.
-Then, when he was only 8 years old, he was diagnosed with leukemia.
+He was born with Down syndrome and later diagnosed with autism, as well.
+Then, when he was only eight years old, he was diagnosed with leukemia.